Sunday, July 17, 2011

 August 25, 2007, Winnipeg Free Press

-The fortunes of Main Street and its single room occupancy (SRO) hotels began to decline in the 1950s.
-The Bell was no exception.
+The fortunes of Main Street and its single room occupancy (SRO) hotels began to decline in the 1950 and 60s and the Bell was no exception.

-In the 1990s Main Street was purged of some of its SROs meant to revitalize the area by reducing the number of bars and undesirable residents. it included the Leland in 1996, Brunswick in 1999 and Savoy in 2000.
-The Bell's turn came in 2007 when CentreVenture purchased it from Donald Marshall as part of a Main Street redevelopment scheme.
+In the 1990s the began an initiative to purge Main Street of many of its SRO hotels, with the hopes that it would help revitalize the area.
+Hotels that closed included the Leland in 1996, the Brunswick in 1999 and the Savoy in 2000.
+The Bell's turn came in 2007 when CentreVenture purchased it from Donald Marshall.

 In 2010 the federal and provincial governments along with CentreVenture announced a $5.2m renovation of the hotel to create supportive housing units for the homeless or those at-risk of being homeless.

 The 75 single occupancy rooms were reduced to 42 as each room now has a private washroom and kitchenette.
-The main floor consists of common areas and social services offices.
+The main floor consists of common areas and offices of social services.
 There is no bar.

 The Bell reopened June 30, 2011.